adamfoneil/EmailLeadCaptureAPI/README.md

-This is the backend portion of my [BizStartup.RCL](https://github.com/adamfoneil/BizStartup.RCL) project.
 This is a learning project from me that brings together several things:

 - a new approach to hosting, using Docker, [DigitalOcean](https://www.digitalocean.com/) and [DotNetEngine](https://dotnetengine.com/).
 I'm not super happy with Azure, so I'm experimenting with this combo of services as an alternative
 - minimal API development in .NET8.
 There are neat new debugging capabilities for APIs you can learn about in this [@JamesMontemagno video](https://www.youtube.com/watch?v=uv_jK44WdLg)